 For the fifth consecutive year, the American Platinum Eagle was not offered in bullion format and only a single numismatic version was issued.
 Although the US Mint had expressed their desire to offer platinum bullion coins for the past two years, production had never resumed after the suspension which had occurred in late 2008.
-As such, the one ounce 2013 Proof Platinum Eagle represented the only coin issued under the series for the year.
+As such, the one ounce 2013 Proof Platinum Eagle (Buy on eBay) represented the only coin issued under the series for the year.

 The numismatic issue featured the fifth of six designs representing the foundations of American democracy as found in the Preamble to the Constitution.
 The theme of the design was “To Promote the General Welfare” and featured a depiction of Young America against the backdrop of three interlocking gears intended to symbolize the interconnection of power between the federal, local, and state governments.
 As in prior years, a bald eagle privy mark was incorporated into the design, this year positioned within the outer rim containing the inscriptions.
 The obverse featured the portrait of the Statue of Liberty, which had been used throughout the series.